Exercise 1: A Homogeneous, Complex System of Linear Differential Equations

 Question a

-We are informed that a paricular solution to the given system exists in the form:
+We are informed that a particular solution to the given system exists of the form:

 \[\begin{split}